 - Minimize error rates.
 Caseworkers can easily and instantly access accurate, up-to-date, quality client records, which reduces the chance for human error.

 - Higher productivity agency-wide.
 Less time searching for client/case information leaves more time for higher-value tasks, like helping clients.

 - Higher job satisfaction.
-Caseworkers have more time to work with clients, which is why they got into social work in the first place.
+Caseworkers have more time to work with clients and help them move forward on the path to self-sufficiency.